marklogic/flux/docs/common-options.md

 Generally, you must include at least the following information for each command:

 - The name of a MarkLogic host.
-- The port of a MarkLogic app server connected to the database you wish to interact with.
+- The port of a [MarkLogic REST API app server](https://docs.marklogic.com/guide/rest-dev) connected to the database you wish to interact with.
 - Authentication information.

 For the common use case of using digest or basic authentication with a MarkLogic app server, you can use the